Transcendental argument

 Given that LAs are axioms of classical logic, and given that there are non-classical logics, LAs may not be universal.
 Would Slick therefore concede that his god may not be universal?
 If the law of identity resides as an idea within the mind of God and if it emanates from God, rather than God himself being subject to it, then by what rule of logic can we say God either exists or doesn’t?

 In chapter 14, we will discuss presuppositional apologetics, which contend that we must presuppose the existence of God if we are to account for logic.
-TAG is sometimes lumped in with presuppositional apologetics because both (1) cite God as the foundation for logic, (2) argue that logic presupposes the existence of God, and (3) accuse atheists of blindness to the fact that logic emanates from God.
-Stylistically as well, Slick resembles the presuppositionalists in his brash, haughty presentation.
+TAG is sometimes lumped in with presuppositional apologetics.
+Both cite God as the foundation for logic.
+Both accuse atheists of blindness to the fact that logic emanates from God.
+The advocates for both are brash and haughty in their presentation.

-But there are crucial differences.
-Presuppositionalists insist that everyone already believes in God and that atheists merely suppress their knowledge of God.
-Presuppositionalists therefore offer no rational argument for God’s existence.
+But there’s a crucial difference.
+Presuppositionalists typically offer no rational argument for God’s existence.
 They simply presuppose the existence of God.
 That’s why they are called presuppositionalists.

-Slick, in contrast, takes a traditional evidentialist approach.
-Even if Slick elsewhere embraces presuppositionalism, in the case of TAG he holds that we need not presuppose God’s existence.
-Slick says that we can argue from the existence of logic to the existence of God.
-TAG is thus an example not of presuppositional apologetics, but of a contingency argument.
-TAG argues that logic is contingent on God.
+Slick, in contrast, takes an evidentialist approach.
+Even if he elsewhere embraces presuppositionalism, in the case of TAG, he holds that we need not presuppose God’s existence.
+He asserts that we can argue from the existence of logic to the existence of God.
+TAG, as presented by Slick, is thus an example not of presuppositional apologetics, but of a contingency argument.
+He argues that logic is contingent on God.

 [2] In self-reporting polls, as many as 30 percent of South Koreans say they have eaten dog meat, though the younger generation eats less.
+The South Korean parliament passed a law on January 9, 2024, to ultimately prohibit the selling of dogs as food.
 The eating of dog meat is believed to remain popular in North Korea.

 [3] The law of the excluded middle applies if you’re making non-self-referential statements that conform to the other two logical absolutes.
-Intuitionist philosophers say some statements may be indeterminate, as in the liar paradox: “This sentence is false.”
+Intuitionist philosophers say some statements, including self-referential statements, may be indeterminate, as in the liar paradox: “This sentence is false.”
 L. E. J. Brouwer, founder of mathematical intuitionism, argued that the law of the excluded middle can’t be assumed to apply to infinities.

 [4] Matt Slick, “The Transcendental Argument for the Existence of God,” Christian Apologetics and Research Ministry, December 9, 2008, https://carm.org/defending-the-faith/the-transcendental-argument-for-the-existence-of-god/.